Greg Anderson (guitarist)

 Greg Anderson (born 1970) is an American musician, a co-founder of Southern Lord Records.

 Anderson is the guitarist of stoner doom band Goatsnake, but is also well known for his collaborations with Stephen O'Malley.
 Together, the duo participated in projects such as the short-lived death/doom metal band Thorr's Hammer, the extreme doom metal band Burning Witch (although Anderson left before the band could record an album), as well as the drone metal bands Sunn O))) and Teeth of Lions Rule the Divine.

 Career

 Earlier in his career, Anderson was involved with the straight edge hardcore punk bands False Liberty, Brotherhood, Amenity, Statement, Galleon's Lap, and the Revelation Records and indie rock/hardcore punk band Engine Kid.

+Around 1994 and 1995 while still playing with Engine Kid, he met Stephen O'Malley, and they joined the Seattle death-doom band Thorr's Hammer.
+Their singer Runhild Gammelsæter was a Norwegian exchange student studying at the University of Washington.
+The band split after she went back to Norway, but Anderson and O'Malley still played with drummer Jamie Sykes to form Burning Witch.

+Wino had left The Obsessed and the rhythm section were still looking for someone to play with.
+They saw Engine Kid in Los Angeles and decided they wanted to jam with me.
+My taste in music was getting heavier over time.
+We did a ton of experimenting with different dynamics, hardcore, and just wanting to play in a metallic direction.

 Both Brotherhood and Galleon's Lap featured future Foo Fighters and Sunny Day Real Estate bass player Nate Mendel.
 In 2007, Greg joined Attila Csihar and Oren Ambarchi in a new drone-doom project called Burial Chamber Trio, as well as Ascend, a current project/record with Gentry Densley, the former singer-guitarist of Revelation Records band Iceburn.

 In April 1998, Anderson and O'Malley founded the independent, underground label Southern Lord Records, based in Los Angeles, California.
-The company specializes in doom, sludge, drone, experimental metal, left-field black metal, and, more recently, crust punk.
+The company has been specializing in doom, sludge, drone, experimental metal, left-field black metal, and crust punk.
+Anderson has been serving as the label's music curator.

+While working with Sunn O))), Anderson sometimes credited himself as "The Lord", and under the same pseudonym recorded two benefit tracks; "We Who Walk In Light" (2021) with Alice in Chains' vocalist William Duvall raising funds for "Jail Guitar Doors", and "Needle Cast" with Big Brave's Robin Wattie benefiting "The Native Women Shelter of Montreal".
+Around the same time, he was involved in a production of a score for an anthology of found-footage horror stories called "V/H/S 94".

+In 2022, Anderson released his solo debut Forest Nocturne under the name "The Lord", drawing inspiration from "hikes in the woodlands of the Pacific Northwest" and the notion about trees as "perhaps the last known connection that we have to an ancient world".
+Attila Csihar provided guest vocals on the album.
+"Triumph of the Oak" was released as the first single.